rd--/blksc3/md/glossary.md

 ## Simple Programming Language

-Simple Programming Language, or Simple Language, is the language that Block SuperCollider programs are drawings of, and that the drawings are translated into when evaluated.
+Simple Programming Language (Spl), or Simple Language, is the language that Block SuperCollider programs are drawings of, and that the drawings are translated into when evaluated.

 ## Small Programs